ahead123/slate/source/includes/_conversionBlock.md

 ```

 The findDuplicateConversions function expects and AID, and searches through the DOM for the SteelHouse conversion pixel containing the same AID.
-It will not block itself, however if it finds a duplicate instance of itself than one of the conversions will be blocked, so that only one conversion registers.
+It will not block itself if it only finds one instance of itself installed, however if it finds a duplicate instance of itself than one of the conversions will be blocked, so that only one conversion registers in the database.

 > copy the code block below to use in pixel dashboard